emilienschultz/activetigger/README.md

 ## Users management

-You can create a `add_users.yaml` file with the users to add when the server starts :
+You can create a `add_users.yaml` file with the users to add when the server starts (and then delete the file) :

 ```
 user1: password1